mars-aria/superhero_data_analysis/README.md

 # superhero_data_analysis
-For this human-centered data science project, I analyzed some data on the Gender characteristics of Superheroes and Villains.
+Summary: For this human-centered data science project, I analyzed some data on the Gender characteristics of Superheroes and Villains.

 Project Goal: To determine the ratio of female characters that appear in comic books compared to their male counterparts.